theChris84/react-workshop/assignments.md

 #### Hints

-You probably have introduced a child component in assignment 3.2 and are using that in your `Climate` component.
+You have introduced a child component in assignment 3.2 and are using that in your `Climate` component.
 We are still just writing tests on the level of the `Climate` component and not on the child component though.
 That is not a unit test, but an integration test, and it's the approach we want to use here.

 If you have trouble writing a good query to find the current temperature and humidity values, change your component so that it adds `data-testid` attributes.